mrsiuuuu-x1/Netflix_Movie_Analysis/README.md

 - Count and display short action movies (less than 90 minutes)
 - Save all visualizations as PNG files for reporting/sharing
 - Provide insights into content characteristics from different eras
+- **NEW:** Visualize the top 10 directors with the most content on Netflix
+- **NEW:** Ensure y-axis values in director and genre bar charts are shown as integers for clarity

 ## 🛠️ Technologies Used